tsugiproject/tsugi-build/ubuntu/README.md

     bash /usr/local/bin/tsugi-prod-configure.sh return

-This pattern of hand-minting an ubuntu server and hand-minting all of the pre-requisites ia __difficult__ - If you are running production and want more of a cookie-cutter approach take a look at the instructions under the `ami` folder.
+This pattern of hand-minting an ubuntu server and hand-minting all of the pre-requisites is __difficult__ - If you are running production and want more of a cookie-cutter approach take a look at the instructions under the `ami` folder.
 It is far more specific and much easier to do.

 Getting a LetsEncrypt Certificate
 ----------------------------------